NewBoCo-Demo/CSA-Capstone-2023/MrCookBHS.md

 # Andrew Cook

 I like to run and learn new things about computer science.
+My favorite color is blue.